plynty/Retirement-Expenses/README.md

 Financial planning by your side, on your phone, in a convenient app.

 ## Background of plynty
-plynty&copy; is a rigorous, helpful, and affordable 24/7 application that saves on the fees to have middlemen.
-What most people do not realize is that over a long period of time, middleman can be receiving amounts almost equal to a quarter of ones savings.
-The goal of creating this financial application is to enable everyone plan for a retirement of their dream without having to spend a lot of money planning for retirement.
+plynty&copy; is a rigorous, helpful, and affordable 24/7 application that saves on the fees and middlemen.
+What most people do not realize is that over a long period of time, middlemen can be receiving amounts almost equal to a quarter of ones retirement savings.
+The goal of plynty&copy; is to allow everyone the ability to plan for a retirement of their dream without having to waste a lot of money.

 ##### Why is this necessary?
-The current retirement approach does not include everyone especially those far from the reach of wealth management firms.
+The current retirement approach does not include everyone, especially those far from the reach of wealth management firms.
 Many people even if they decide to save, do not have an idea of how much they will need to save so they can live comfortably.
-When we all understand money better, intelligent financial plans can me made by all.
-By taking individual goals, peoples different incomes and projected expenses plynty is here to create individualized planning for investing so that everyone is comfortable in their retirement.
+This is where intelligent financial plans come into play.
+By taking individual goals, income amounts, and projected expenses plynty creates individualized planning for investing so that everyone is comfortable in their retirement.
 We also want to ensure as closely as we can that people continue to live the lifestyle that they had before, if not better, when they retire.

 ## Goal of this Project
 When you create a retirement plan using plynty, the app starts by estimating your expense budget in retirement.
 The goal of this project is to calculate the best estimate of a person's expenses in retirement .
 The best source of data for estimating consumer expenditures is the Bureau of Labor and Statistics Consumer Expenditure Survey http://www.bls.gov/cex/.
-Currently we are using the 2014 data.
-Data in the plynty app  will be updated everytime the BLS releases new data sets from the Consumer Expenditure Survey.
+Currently, we are using the 2014 Consumer Expenditure Survey data.
+However, data in the plynty app  will be updated everytime the BLS releases new data sets from the Consumer Expenditure Survey.

 ##### Why BLS data?
 The BLS collects comprehensive information on the spending habits of Americans.
 The surveys from the BLS have accurate and impartial data that maps a nationwide and representative analysis.
 A lot of valuable economic information is obtained from the BLS.

 ##### The Demographic Selected
 We used the expenses of the age group 55-64.
-We assume those are the expenses that will be carried into retirement and that using expenses before then would not be accurate as most of the expenses will be gone eg. college tuition.
-This is not to say that there are no people in the 55-64 age group who have educational expenses but we are trying to provide information as accurate as possible.
+We assume these expenses are reflective of the lifestyle that most users will want to be carried into retirement.
+Using expenses from a younger age would potentially be inaccurate as many of the expenses may be different closer toward retirement age, for example: healthcare.

 Check out the Plynty homepage at https://www.plynty.com/#/